-Inositol is suggested to be a helpful supplement for PCOS, mental health, periods, and more.
+Inositol is suggested to be a helpful dietary supplement for PCOS patients, mental health, periods, and more.
 Let’s break down the facts about this naturally occurring substance.

 By fertility expert and OBGYN Dr. Kenosha Gleaton

-True or false: there’s one supplement that has shown improvements in mental health, ovulatory function, PCOS, fertility, and more… true!
+True or false: there’s one dietary supplement that has shown improvements in mental health, ovulatory function, PCOS, fertility, and more… true!
 Inositol is a carbohydrate that interacts strongly with hormones and neurotransmitters in the body.
+It can help support ovarian health and cycle regularity.
 More research is needed, but here’s what we know so far.

 What is inositol?